bbauska/ufo-preston-dennett/README.md

 of ETs and they provide a fascinating glimpse into who these beings are, where they come from and why they are visiting our planet.</p>

-<p>THE ONBOARD UFO ENCOUNTER OF ALBERT LANCASHIRE.
+<p>THE ONBOARD UFO ENCOUNTER OF ALBERT LANCASHIRE</span>.
 One evening in 1942, 27-year-old army
 officer, Albert Lancashire, stood in the guard booth at a secret radar site near Newbiggen-by-the Sea, England.
 Suddenly a light appeared and moved towards him, showing itself to be a disc-shaped craft.
 The craft struck him with a beam of light, and he